Lost-Saint/lyra/README.md

 ## Features

+- **Global Gain Settings**: Set a default volume boost that applies to all websites
+- **Per-Domain Overrides**: Customize gain settings for specific domains (e.g., YouTube, Netflix)
+- **Persistent Settings**: Your preferences are saved and automatically applied
-- **Global Controls**: Apply audio adjustments to all media elements on a page at once
+- **Page Controls**: Apply audio adjustments to all media elements on a page at once
 - **Individual Controls**: Fine-tune specific audio/video elements separately
 - **Dark Mode Support**: Automatically adapts to your browser's theme
 - **Real-time Adjustments**: Changes are applied instantly as you adjust sliders